 The Women's Program

-The Women's Shelter opened in September of 2006 and is comprised of apartments with common living areas to provide a home-like atmosphere.
-Along with temporary housing, the shelter provides connections to community resources, parenting classes and Bible studies for the women and tutoring for the children.
+Along with temporary housing, the women's programs provide connections to community resources, parenting classes, Bible studies for the women and tutoring for the children.

 The Pathway Home